aralroca/next-translate/README.md

 return <div>{example}</div>
 ```

-⚠️ **Important**: \_app.js, \_document.js and \_error.js are not going to be wrapped with the translations context, so it's not possible to direclty translate these files.
+⚠️ **Important**: \_app.js, \_document.js and \_error.js are not going to be wrapped with the translations context, so it's not possible to directly translate these files.
 In order to do that, you should take a look at [DynamicNamespaces](#dynamicnamespaces) to load the namespaces dynamically.

 ### Add /pages to .gitignore